MGMSA6/Regularization-techniques/README.md

 # Regularization-techniques
-Ridge and Lasso Regression
+Ridge and Lasso Regression.
 Regularization techniques are used to reduce overfitting in the learning process.

 # Dependencies
 . pip install pandas.